Browsed by

 Young Tree Swallows in the Morning Light, Summer Lake, 2017

 After nearly an hour of enjoying the calm and cool morning, I heard it – our target bird.
-I didn’t know what to do, wake my husband and face the consequences of a coffee-less morning, or hope the birds stick around.
-I quietly reentered the cabin and he stirred.
-I quietly said his name and received a grunt in response.
-So I pushed it, “Trumpeter Swans!!”
+I reentered the cabin and gently woke up my husband by announcing “Trumpeter Swans!!”
 Out of bed, throw on fresh clothes, out of there in a flash.
 It was a good thing I woke him because the swans disappeared not too long after that.

 Yellow-Headed Blackbird